 The lake itself has a huge surrounding car parking area and a closed car park for the many tourist buses that visit everyday.
 It has a day picnic area with tables and bench seats however food is not permitted down by the lake itself.
 Give yourself plenty of time to explore around the lake as well as enjoy the crystal waters.
 Guaranteed you will want to stay longer and come again.

-This popular spot does have toilets however carry some spare toilet paper as it runs out very fast when all the buses pull up and unload the passengers.
-Nothing worse than empty toilet roll holders.
+- This popular spot does have toilet facilities however carry some spare toilet paper as it runs out very fast when all the buses pull up and unload the passengers.
+Nothing worse than empty toilet roll holders when your busting.
+They are enviro toilets with septic tanks so no foreign objects.